 Definitions of Various Types of Violence

-These are definitions found in Haven, the violence prevention program provided by Safe@Weber for all WSU students and employees.
-Find more about Haven and completing it here.
+These are definitions found in Safe@Weber Online Training, the sexual assault prevention training for undergraduates program provided by Safe@Weber for all WSU students and employees.
+Find out more about Safe@Weber Online Training and completing it here.

 "Specifically, sexual harassment is a type of discriminatory harassment involving unwelcome conduct of a sexual nature directed against a person based on that person’s sex, sexual orientation or their gender identity/expression.
 Sexual harassment can range from unwelcome compliments, invitations or requests for sexual favors, sexual advances or other verbal or nonverbal conduct of a sexual nature, to the other more serious behavior such as sexual assault, rape, sexual exploitation, domestic violence, dating violence, and stalking.
 No person may engage in sex-based harassment that creates a hostile environment.
 This includes harassment which is so severe or pervasive that it denies or limits a student’s ability to participate in or benefit from the university’s program, unreasonably interferes with an employee’s work performance or creates an intimidating or offensive work environment.
 Both subjective and objective factors are considered when evaluating whether a hostile climate exists" (WSU Safe@Weber Fine Print website, 2017).